How to Install EPEL on Rocky Linux

 htop.x86_64 : Interactive process viewer

 This searches package names and descriptions across all enabled repositories including EPEL.
-To view detailed information about a specific package, use dnf info:
+To view detailed information about a specific package and confirm its source repository, use dnf info:

 Available Packages